zehrakanberoglu/DSA210-Term-Project/README.md

 - [Project Goal](##projectgoal)

 ## MOTIVATION
 For university students, actively participating in classes and gaining efficiency from them can be difficult, especially without a proper sleep pattern.
 My motivation for this project is to analyze how sleep patterns affect my class attandence and efficiency.
-This study aims to highlight the importance of maintaining a healthy sleep schedule.
+My aim for this project to highlight the importance of maintaining a healthy sleep schedule and change the unhealthy habits for my life.

 ## PROJECT GOAL
 The goal of this project is to analyze the impact of sleep schedule and sleep quality on active participation in early-hour university classes.
 By tracking my sleep patterns using a sleep tracker app and collect all of the data manually.
 I aim to identify correlations between sleep habits and academic engagement.
 This study will help me understand the significance of maintaining a healthy sleep routine and its effects on learning efficiency, ultimately providing insights into how sleep influences student performance in morning classes.